-No changes occurred in the current period of the Corporation's ICFR that have materially affected, or are reasonably likely to materially affect the Corporation's ICFR.
+No changes occurred in the fourth quarter of 2019 of the Corporation's ICFR that have materially affected, or are reasonably likely to materially affect the Corporation's ICFR.

 Additional Information

 Additional information relating to the Corporation can be found on SEDAR at www.sedar.com.